tes/compoxure/README.md

 ## How it works

-You have a back end service (e.g. a CMS) that returns HTML (with or without the declarative markup explained below), Page composer then parses the HTML on the way through and makes any requests to other micro services that are then inserted into the HTML on the way through.
+You have a back end service (e.g. a CMS) that returns HTML (with or without the declarative markup explained below), compoxure then parses the HTML on the way through and makes any requests to other micro services whose responses are then inserted into the HTML on the way through.

 The various responses (e.g. the backend HTML page, each service fragment response) can all be cached at differing TTLs (or not at all) and using a simple key construction method that covers the scenario that some fragments may differ for not logged in users vs logged in users.

-Typically the backend service will be a CMS or a static HTML page containing specific markup.
+Typically the backend service will be a CMS or a static HTML page containing specific markup, with the thing that is included being the output of more complex applications.

-This allows the following:

-CMS = Return base HTML page layout, with special declarations when it wants to include something more complex from another app, e.g.
-Application = Return a fragment of HTML that can be included in a parent page (more than one).

 ```html
 <div cx-url='{{server:local}}/application/widget/{{cookie:userId}}' cx-cache-ttl='10s' cx-cache-key='widget:user:{{cookie:userId}}' cx-timeout='1s' cx-statsd-key="widget_user">